Best Types of Leather in Furniture

 Best Leather for Furniture:

-Full-grain: Full-grain leather is used in only the highest quality furniture.
+Full-grain leather is used in only the highest quality furniture.
 This leather undergoes no processing or sanding to remove discoloration.
 Full-grain leather makes for tough, long-lasting furniture.
 If you have children and pets and anticipate using the furniture in high-traffic rooms, the durability of full-grain leather may appeal to you.

 If you’ve ever seen a piece of furniture sporting a “genuine leather” tag, it’s most likely a piece of furniture covered in split-grain leather.
 Split-grain leather often has the same pattern discoloration as full-grain leather, but it isn’t as tough.
 It comes from the lower half of hides, making it softer but less durable than full-grain leather.

-Aniline: Aniline leather is usually full-grain leather that has been treated with dye.
+Aniline leather is usually full-grain leather that has been treated with dye.
 This dye hides any imperfections in the leather.
 It is a common choice for people who want to buy high-quality leather furniture but prefer a more uniform color.
 Aniline leather is usually softer and more supple than other types of leather due to the dye treatment, but it has the potential to fade if exposed to direct sunlight for prolonged periods of time.

 If you have children or pets at home, pigmented leather furniture is your best bet for great looking, long-lasting furniture.
 It is lower-grade leather dyed to hide all color imperfections.
 This gives the leather a shiny outer coat.
 It’s stiff to the touch initially, but it softens with use.
 Pigmented leather is also resistant to stains and liquids.

 - Living Room Guides